sahmed1o/aaahmedms/README.md

 📍 Canada

-Researching the implementation of A.I. and Machine Learning for general use devices.
+Implementing open source biometrics for general use devices.

 <hr>